harbourlab/SparK/README.md

-### Problems with gff files/use of custom gff files:
+### Problems with gtf files/use of custom gtf files:
-SparK will exctract gene and transcript information from column 3 of the gff file.
+SparK will exctract gene and transcript information from column 3 of the gtf file.
 In particular, from rows which have "gene", "CDS", "exon", "transcript", and "start_codon" in column 2.
-Check if your gff file labels these entries like that if some are missing or problems are encountert; e.g. your gff file doesn't use for instance "mRNA" instead of "transcript".
+Check if your gtf file labels these entries like that if some are missing or problems are encountert; e.g. your gtf file doesn't use for instance "mRNA" instead of "transcript".
 In the latter "mRNA" should be replaced with "transcript".
-Further, SparK expects the gene name, and transcript name to be in column 9 of the gff file.
+Further, SparK expects the gene name, and transcript name to be in column 9 of the gtf file.
 It will try extract the information from ... ; gene_name "XXX"; ... and ... ; transcript_id "XXX"; ... .
-You can download a standard gff file from the link mentioned above and have a look at how these gff files are built.
-If encountering problems with your gff file please check if those two entries are present in the same format.
-If not, download an updated version of your gff files that includes these entries in the same format.
+You can download a standard gtf file from the link mentioned above and have a look at how these gtf files are built.
+If encountering problems with your gtf file please check if those two entries are present in the same format.
+If not, download an updated version of your gtf files that includes these entries in the same format.
 If this is not available, e.g. when working with custom genomes, then there are two options: Either those entries need to be added to the file (e.g. with Excel), or, the SparK pyhton file can be easily modified to recognize other formats.
 Where Python extracts the gene name and transcript ID's is specified in the "get_gene_name" and "get_transcript_name" functions at the beginning of the script.
 Of note, the  entry transcript_ID is only neccecary if individual transcripts were to be plotted.
-If only genes are plotted, then a "gene_name" entry is enough in the gff file.
+If only genes are plotted, then a "gene_name" entry is enough in the gtf file.